LRPerzus/Tic-Tac-Toe-/README.md

 	Problems I encontered: I made a simple code to try test out the speech but was not able to figure out why there was no sound The was no console error from the page.
 I check that Microsoft Edge has synSpeech but I was unable to figure out the root of the issue.

+	First I would tell it in the home page to use tab to move around the screen If the speech function worked I make it speak out the text of whatever the tag tab is on it will use a event listener in javascript. it will then focus on the tag and would speak the items in the tag.

 MultiPlayer:

 	I didn't really know of any software that allows for real time communication between two differenet browsers.